-Vape pens are the perfect way to smoke for people who are on the go and want to remain discreet.
-With the rising popularity of vape pens, manufacturers like Grav Labs and KandyPens have begun making them in a variety of styles and sizes, all with different features and purposes.
+Vape pens are the perfect way to discreetly smoke while on the go.
+With the rising popularity of vape pens, manufacturers like APX, Pax, and KandyPens have begun making them in a variety of styles and sizes, all with different features and purposes.
 The sheer volume of vaporizer batteries on the market today can make finding the right 510-threaded battery overwhelming.
 With the explosion of pre-filled vape cartridges, it’s important to use the correct one, or you could ruin your cartridge.

 At Toker Supply, we’re here to help.
 In this extensive vape battery guide, we’ll tell you everything you need to know about cartridge batteries.
 Even if you’re a newcomer to the world of oil vapes, you’ll know exactly which kind of vape pen battery that works best for your vape.

 The Kind Pen 510 Threaded AutoDraw Battery is the perfect cartridge battery.
 This battery is slim and discreet and great for vaping on the go.Buy Now

 Oil vape pens contain three major parts.
 The oil, the battery, and the cartridge, which is also known as an atomizer.
 The vape pen battery provides the correct amount of power to vaporize oil inside the cartridge.
 It’s important to make sure that the battery is not too powerful for your vape.
 This mistake could burn out the cartridge and make it unusable.
 Chances are that you already have a disposable pre-filled vape cartridge, and are just looking for a battery to use.
 With that out of the way, let’s dive into which battery you need.